RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/performance/size.rst

 If too much static memory is used, then the linker will fail with an error such as ``DRAM segment data does not fit``, ``region `iram0_0_seg' overflowed by 44 bytes``, or similar.

 In these cases, ``idf.py size`` will not succeed either.
-However it is possible to run ``esp_idf_size`` manually in order to view the *partial static memory usage* (the memory usage will miss the variables which could not be linked, so there still appears to be some free space.)
+However it is possible to run ``idf_size.py`` manually in order to view the *partial static memory usage* (the memory usage will miss the variables which could not be linked, so there still appears to be some free space.)

 The map file argument is ``<projectname>.map`` in the build directory

 .. code-block:: bash

-    python -m esp_idf_size build/project_name.map
+    $IDF_PATH/tools/idf_size.py build/project_name.map

 It is also possible to view the equivalent of ``size-components`` or ``size-files`` output:

 .. code-block:: bash

-    python -m esp_idf_size --archives build/project_name.map
+    $IDF_PATH/tools/idf_size.py --archives build/project_name.map
-    python -m esp_idf_size --files build/project_name.map
+    $IDF_PATH/tools/idf_size.py --files build/project_name.map

 .. _linker-map-file: